rizaldevs/cybermod/docs/pyromod/listen/chat.md

-### *class* pyromod.listen.Chat
+### *class* cybermod.listen.Chat

 Bases: `pyrogram.types.user_and_chats.chat.Chat`

-The `pyromod.listen.Chat` class is an extension of the `pyrogram.types.user_and_chats.chat.Chat` class.
-It provides additional methods for working with chats with pyromod.
+The `cybermod.listen.Chat` class is an extension of the `pyrogram.types.user_and_chats.chat.Chat` class.
+It provides additional methods for working with chats with cybermod.

 ### *bound method* listen(*args, **kwargs):